Benita Rafzas® asian pear treesPyrus communis x Pyrus pyrifolia

 As with all Asian pears, the fruits actually resemble golden yellow apples, sometimes with some russet.
 They also have the crunchy crispness of an apple.

 In the UK Benita Rafzas is likely to ripen in late August and early September - around the same time as the well-known Williams pear.
-The fruits can be eaten fresh, or stored in a fridge for several months.
+The fruits can be eaten fresh, or stored in a fridge for a month or so.

 Benita Rafzas is best treated as an Asian pear when it comes to caring for it in the garden.
 That means planting it in full sun and giving it plenty of space.

-It will cross-pollinate with both Asian and European pears which are in flower at the same time - towards the start of the pear blossom season.
+It will cross-pollinate with both Asian and European pears which are in flower at the same time - it flowers near the start of the pear blossom season.
 It is cold-hardy and generally disease-free.